periplume/ntnx-api/README.md

 # ntnx-api
-A containerized collection of icommand-line api tools for Nutanix.
+A containerized collection of command-line api tools for Nutanix.

-A simplified and easily reproducable development environment for the lazy among us.
+Design goal: a simplified and easily reproducable development environment for the lazy among us.
 Meant as a LAB environment for *demonstration* purposes only.
 Terminal (command line) only.  **Not for production systems.
 Use at your own risk.
 Not supported by Nutanix.**

 You say API, I say let's *see it* in action.
 I don't like GUIs, however pretty and delightful.
 Everything is programmable.
 Unbind yourself.
 Automate!